Literary Works Defined

 Having a copyright affords you important legal protections.
 If you have a literary work and want to gain copyright protection, follow these steps to register your book, manuscript, online work, poetry, or other text with the U.S. Copyright Office.
 For more information, see FindLaw's Intellectual Property section.

 Make sure your work is a literary work.
 Literary works may be published or unpublished and include nondramatic textual works with or without illustrations.
 Computer programs and databases also are considered literary works.
 More examples of literary works include speeches, textbooks, reference works, directories, catalogs, advertising copy, games, and automated databases.

-To register serials and periodicals, see the Serial Works instructions.
+To register serials and periodicals, see the Serial Works section.

 Put into one envelope or package: